merrilymeredith/p5-Class-Type-Enum/README.md

 Class::Type::Enum is a class builder for type-like enumeration classes.

-It's a bit of an experiment that grew from liking [Object::Enum][objenum], but prefering something more akin to defining types, with traditional numeric backing values and sortability.
+It's a bit of an experiment that grew from liking [Object::Enum][objenum] and using it with [DBIC][dbic], but prefering something more akin to defining types, with traditional numeric backing values and sortability.
 Object::Enum instances are all just instances of Object::Enum.
 I'd love to hear thoughts or advice.

 [Object::Enum][objenum] works nicely for varchars with enum-like sets of values, but all enums you get out of it are instances of Object::Enum.